Pingry/ATCS1617/ATCS1_Assignments/Binary Trees.md

 ## Test 2: Binary Search Tree

-Design a BinarySearchTree class that maintains the rules of a Binary Search Tree, as discussed in class.
+Design a BinarySearchTree\<E extends Comparable\> class that maintains the rules of a Binary Search Tree, as discussed in class.
 (An internet search will give you plenty of information if you need a quick refresher.)
-You could make your BST extends a BinaryTree, but it would probably be easiest to have it simply contain a single BinaryTree reference called root.
+You could make your BST extend a BinaryTree, or simply contain a single BinaryTree reference called root.
 You should be able to add items to your binary tree and output it in using all 3 Binary Tree traversals.

+Methods:

+- Constructor

+- [Optional] Copy Constructor //Great way to test your code

+- boolean add(E item)

+- [Optional] boolean remove(E item)

+- //Returns reference to item in tree.
+Null if not in tree.
+	E find(E item)